 The STAR (Service to All Relations) School is a charter elementary school located 25 miles east of Flagstaff, Arizona, near the Southwest corner of the Navajo Nation.
 The school serves students from preschool through grade 8 who live in a large rural area that includes Leupp, Tolani Lake, and parts of Flagstaff.
 Class sizes are limited to allow for individual attention, and we have a waiting list each year.
 Families are encouraged to enroll students early to reserve a place.

 We agree with the evidence that small community schools can deliver a superior education.
-We have set out to be a model of how that can be done even in a community with few jobs, no public utilities, high drop-out rates, and a history of conflict between governmental institutions and the people they are supposed to serve.
+We have set out to be a model of how that can be done even in a community with few jobs, no public utilities, and high drop-out rates.

 Sustainable living is a way of life intrinsic to the community which the school serves.
 The STAR School promotes self-reliance, alternative building methods, and energy sources such as solar and wind power.
 The school also hosts workshops about our unique curriculum, sustainable living, place-based education, culturally responsive education, technology and the arts.
 Contact us if you are interested in our workshops.